echeran/smile-of-murugan/webbook/chapter04.md

 The *Porunarāṟṟuppaṭai* sends a war-bard (*porunar*) to the famous Chola king Karikāl.
-The poem consists of 248 lines in the *akaval* metre (and a few *vaňci* lines) and was sung by Muṭattāmakkaṇṇiyār.
+The poem consists of 248 lines in the *akaval* metre (and a few *vañci* lines) and was sung by Muṭattāmakkaṇṇiyār.
 The poet gives biographical facts about the king (especially his great victory at the battle of Veṇṇi), and describes his prowess, conquests, his benign rule; the general wealth and fertility of his